 - Details of the incident (including date and time)

-- We take every opportunity to educate people in control of dogs who don't pick up
+- We take every opportunity to educate people to be responsible dog owners

-- We stencil pavements in heavily fouled areas as part of our “pick it up” campaign
+- We can temporarily stencil pavements in heavily fouled areas

 - Our StreetScene operatives clean up heavily fouled areas

 Please note that we usually only take such actions where there is a serious or persistent problem reported by our street cleansing team or by town and parish councils.
-Unfortunately we do not have sufficient staff resources to attend areas at a specific time in the hope that the offender will appear, unless we have received regular and reliable information.
+Unfortunately we do not have sufficient staff resources to attend areas at a specific time in the hope that the offender will appear.

 Dog fouling and dog bins - some of your questions answered

-Q - Can I use a litter bin if there is not dog bin nearby?
+Q - Can I use a litter bin if there is not a dog bin nearby?

 Yes.
 However, where possible please use a dog bin.
-If neither is available, please take your dog's mess home with you and dispose of it in your landfill bin.
+If neither is available, please take the waste home with you and dispose of it in your landfill bin.
 If you have to use a litter bin please ensure it is properly bagged.

 Q - I would like to request a dog waste bin to be put in the park or street near my home can you arrange this?

-A request for a new dog waste bin should be put to your local town or parish council.
+A – Often a new litter bin would be more appropriate, but you could request for a new dog waste bin to be provided by your local town or parish council.
 We no longer finance additional bins due to the high number already provided in the district.
 However, we do organise the installation and emptying of new bins on behalf of town and parish councils.
 They currently cost approximately £150 for supply and installation and £200 per annum to empty.